 A whisper left his lips.

-She didn’t have to hear it, to know it was her name that had escaped him, mouthed from afar; a ghost of a smile finally appearing on his face.
-Her expression didn’t change though, her lineaments still held that determination that had taken over her a little while before.
+She didn’t have to hear it to know it was her name that had escaped him, mouthed from afar, a ghost of a smile finally appearing on his face.
+Her expression didn’t change, though, her lineaments still held that determination that had taken over her a little while before.
 They hadn’t seen each other in months, not even a message exchanged between them.
-The tension was burning, a level of chemical attraction was still present even after all that time passed away from one another.
+The tension was burning, and a level of chemical attraction was still present even after all that time had passed away from one another.

 The tall figure started moving again, the old destination long forgotten, his sole focus on the girl underneath the cherry tree, the girl that had entered his dreams almost every night, tormenting his sleep and leaving him with an ache in his chest every time he woke up.
 She was even more mesmerising than the last time he had seen her all those months ago.
 Her hair was definitely shorter than it had been in his memories and dreams, and her eyes held emotions he had never seen before in all the time they had spent together.
 Had she always hidden those from him?

 He focused on her full figure again.
 She was wearing a long-sleeved T-shirt and a pair of baggy jeans as if she was still trying to hide her curves from the world; those stretch-marked love handles she was so insecure and ashamed about, as she had shown him one of the first times he had asked her why she would hide something so beautiful, something so natural.
 That day had been printed in his mind, never fading away, like a reminder.

 How her eyes had shifted downwards, and the way she had scratched over those scar-like lines running over her thighs as if they would disappear.
 Then scrubbing her palms over them, the skin underneath burning up and reddening with the constant friction, how he had gently gripped her wrists and kissed the palms of her hands before touching her soft thighs with an awed look, letting her understand how much he loved them.